b-rodrigues/fput/manuscript/tidyverse.md

     ## 10  turkey  1965 5.823046 -7.622027 -0.2934761 -12.87934
     ## # ... with 332 more rows

-`arrange`’s documentation alerts the user that re-ording by group is only possible by explicitely specifying an option:
+`arrange`'s documentation alerts the user that re-ording by group is only possible by explicitely specifying an option:

 ``` sourceCode r